Skip to Content

 via Instagram: @beagleshepherd_milo

-Both the German Shepherd and Beagle are very popular breeds with unique skillsets fit for law enforcement.
+Both the German Shepherd and Beagle are popular breeds with unique skillsets fit for law enforcement.
 So it only makes sense to crossbreed the two, right?
 The result is a medium-sized designer dog with the most coveted personality traits.

 The courageous Beagle Shepherds are highly intelligent and faithful dogs.
 Like with German Shepherds, they’re also excellent guard dogs because of their inherent protective instincts.
 If you combine this with the Beagle’s nose, no intruder will slip past them.